aleferna12/colorir/docs/source/index.rst

 >>> palette.add("yellow", "#ffff00")
 >>> palette.add("magenta", HSL(300, 1, 0.5))

 Note how in how we passed hex strings as arguments without initializing :class:`~colorir.color.HexRGB` colors this time.
-Most objects in the colorir package can interpret strings and tuples as colors implicitly!
+This is because objects that hold colors in the colorir package can interpret strings and tuples as colors implicitly!

 We also passed an :class:`~colorir.color.HSL` object for "magenta".
-Because we initialized the palette with :class:`~colorir.color.HexRGB` colors, the HSL value will be internally converted to a :class:`~colorir.color.HexRGB`, which can be useful if we don't know the hex code of a color or want to modify attributes exposed in other color systems, such as saturation or luminance.

-For more details on how color-like objects are interpreted, visit the documentation of :class:`~colorir.palette.Palette` and :meth:`ColorFormat.format() <colorir.color_format.ColorFormat.format()>`.
+By default, colors passed into a palette are converted to :class:`~colorir.color.HexRGB`, but we will see in a bit how to change this behaviour to work with other color formats.

 To then modify a color after it has been added, use the :meth:`Palette.update() <colorir.palette.Palette.update()>` method:

 >>> palette.update("magenta", "#ff11ff") # Mix some green component into the magenta

 Now suppose we want to finally use the colors we added to our palette.
 For that we can get them individually as attributes of the palette:

 >>> palette.cyan
 HexRGB(#00ffff)